-19th century Persian Afshar masnad rug featuring a repeat field of cartouche-like devices on a sandy camel field.
+19th century Afshar masnad rug featuring a repeat field of cartouche-like devices on a sandy camel field.
 The devices are outlined in greens and soft blues filled with flowering vases on red ground.
 The whole is framed by a small inner border of diagonal stripes and a bigger main border of large scale rosettes alternating in blue, red, and black rosettes.

-19th century Persian Afshar - 4'4 x 5'10
+19th century Camel Afshar - 4'4 x 5'10

 Regular price $2,500.00 Sale

 It features a repeat field of cartouche-like devices on a sandy camel field.
 The devices are outlined in greens and soft blues filled with flowering vases on red ground.
-Below each vase, the "Ya Allah" is written in Persian.
+Below each vase, the "Ya Allah" is written in Arabic script.
 Ya Allah is a term in supplication and the repetitive rendering of the phrase implies this rug likely held a spiritual significance.
 It may have been intended for use as a Sufi meditation mat with the "Ya Allah" as the mantra.
 The whole is framed by a small inner border of diagonal stripes and a bigger main border of large-scale rosettes alternating in blue, red, and black rosettes.

 In very good condition, with some wear consistent with age.
 Wear to one end in the original.
 Dense, plush pile with a sturdy handle.